Codingsnail80/Theta-3d/README.md

 ## MacOS:
 pip3 install pygame

-You may need to use "sudo" at the begining of your command if you are having trouble.
+You may need to use "sudo" at the begining of your command if you are having trouble with permissions.

 ## Linux: